 Generator Quick Application (Revised 9.2019)

 Design Guidelines (Revised 11.2019)

 Charter Club Advisory Committee (CCAC)

-Alice Kalamar - Co-Chair, Walt Roth - Co-Chair, C.J.
-Behne-Sutherland, Karen Oberrath - Alternate
+Alice Kalamar - Co-Chair, Walt Roth - Co-Chair, Karen Oberrath - Member, Mark Manzo - Alternate

 The Chartered Club Advisory Committee (CCAC) serves in an advisory capacity to the Board of Directors, Lifestyle Director and Community Association Manager.
 The committee reviews and approves applications for new chartered clubs and provides oversight to the Chartered Clubs and various Special Interest Groups under their auspices.
 Further, this committee monitors clubs' adherence to the chartered club rules, regulations and procedures, and makes recommendations to the Lifestyle Director for updating and changing the rules, regulations, and procedures to improve clubs' understanding and operations.
 The CCAC will hold committee hearings that involve club vs club disputes, club conflicts, or club member violations and will make recommendations to the Board on an alleged club dispute, club conflict or club violation.
 Members of the CCAC shall be appointed and shall serve at the discretion of the Board.

 Ken Lindberg - Chair, George Vamos - Vice Chair, Larry Artim, Jim Setaro - Alternate